-Siemens, for example, found that hosting remote workshops saved them money, time and was actually easier.
+Siemens, for example, found that hosting virtual workshops saved them money, time and was actually easier.
 “The teams were happy to have access to this training in a virtual space as they knew they couldn’t meet.
 It was so much easier to have this in Conceptboard, instead of having two teams sitting with Circuit and a camera and everyone had the poster printed out.
 It’s also much easier to do the teamwork within this virtual poster, where you can document your results in one place,” said Ms Woetzel, a digital consultant at Siemens.

 We can assume that in the future, businesses will continue to explore virtual workshops and learning opportunities due to the increased accessibility without the burden of travel costs.
 Moderators therefore need to be prepared for this.